GeoMOER/moer-mpg-data-analysis/docs/units/_unit12/unit12-03_colour_maps.md

 <img src="{{ site.baseurl }}/assets/images/rmd_images/e12-03/unnamed-chunk-3-1.png" style="display: block; margin: auto;" />

 ## Plot with 10 hcl colour classes
 We would like to have 10 hcl colour classes.
-This can be achieved by adjusting the `breaks` and `col` parameters.
+This can be achieved by adjusting the `breaks` (number of breaks) and `col` (colour) parameters.

 ```r
 myColours <- rev(clrs_hcl2(10))